 As a Booking.com partner, you’re probably already aligned with our Animal Welfare Standards.
 These principles reflect our commitment to prioritizing the wellbeing of animals in the travel experiences we facilitate.
-In this section, we explore the topic of animal welfare in greater detail, covering not just the dos and don’ts but also the why – why the welfare of animals matters, and why it’s a crucial consideration for the long-term viability of our industry.
+In this section, we explore the topic of animal welfare in greater detail, covering not just the do’s and don’ts but also the why – why the welfare of animals matters, and why it’s a crucial consideration for the long-term viability of our industry.

 Experiencing the incredible diversity of wildlife that the planet has to offer can be an enriching part of the travel experience.
 Unfortunately, many popular tourist attractions and activities involve or result in the rights of animals being violated, in many cases in the form of cruelty and abuse.
 An especially problematic form of tourist attraction is wildlife entertainment – activities and attractions that allow people to have close contact with wild animals or see them perform.
-These often involve procedures that are stressful to animals or that otherwise encourage them to perform behaviors that are unnatural or harmful.
+These often involve procedures that are stressful to the animal or that otherwise encourage animals to perform behaviors that are unnatural or harmful.

 Animal welfare is a term that broadly refers to the treatment of non-human animals both in captivity and in the wild, and the impact this has on their physical and mental wellbeing.
 It applies to all animals in every context, from the elephants in Thailand and sea turtles in the Mediterranean to the cats in a Tel Aviv hostel and the ducks in Central Park.